top of page

 However, if you overspend or add features that don’t match your home’s style, you might not get your money back when you sell.
 The key is making smart upgrades that attract buyers and add real value.

-How Much Value Does a Patio Remodel Add?
+Section 2: How Much Value Does a Patio Remodel Add?

 A patio remodel can add 8% to 10% to your home’s value.
 However, the return on investment (ROI) depends on several factors, including materials, size, and design.
 On average, homeowners see an ROI between 30% and 60%.